-The rest of the paper is composed of six sections.
+The rest of the paper is composed of four sections.
 Section 2 introduces our model.
-Section 3 studies the macroeconomic adjustment to a demand reallocation shock under financial autarky.
-Section 4 considers the case of free capital mobility.
-Section 5 examines international spillovers and potential gains from monetary cooperation.
-Section 6 discusses several extensions to our basic framework.
-Section 7 concludes.
+Section 3 studies the macroeconomic adjustment to a demand reallocation shock under international cooperation.
+Section 4 shows that self-oriented national central banks may fall prey of a coordination failure.
+Section 5 concludes by drawing some lessons for the global inflation surges of the 1970s and 2020s.